 For the safety of our staff, patients and their families, we have implemented the following visitation guidelines from 10 a.m. to 8 p.m. daily:

-All visitors must pass a health screening, wear a mask and stay in the patient’s room for the duration of their visit.
+All visitors must be 18 years old or older, pass a health screening, wear a mask and stay in the patient's room for the duration of their visit.
 Other exceptions may be made on a case-by-case basis.